nithincbabu7/non-lin-fit-python/README.md

 # Non Linear Fitting - Python
 A plug-and-play python code for applying non-linear fitting to two lists of data, which can be further used for linear correlation analysis.
+Open Demo.ipynb for a demo on using the module.